DanScottNI/capistrano-drupal/README.markdown

 ### Building

+This project uses [Jeweler](https://github.com/technicalpickles/jeweler) (`gem install jeweler`) to build and install the gem.

+    $ cd {capistrano-drupal-DIRECTORY}
+    $ rake install

-You can build capistrano-drupal like this:
+Not using Jeweler you can build capistrano-drupal like this:

     $ cd {capistrano-drupal-DIRECTORY}
     $ gem build capistrano-drupal.gemspec